cadensantiagoat/Spotify_To_Apple/README.md

 ## Usage

 1. **Connect Spotify**: Click "Connect Spotify" and authorize the application
-2. **Connect Apple Music**: Click "Connect Apple Music" and sign in
-3. **Select Playlist**: Click on any playlist from your Spotify account
+2. **Select Playlist**: Click on any playlist from your Spotify account
+3. **Export**: Choose your preferred export format:
+   - **CSV**: Download as spreadsheet
+   - **JSON**: Download as structured data
+   - **Text**: Download as plain text list
+   - **Copy**: Copy track list to clipboard
-4. **Transfer**: The app will automatically match tracks and create the playlist in Apple Music
+4. **Import to Apple Music**: Manually create the playlist in Apple Music using the exported track list

+See [MANUAL_IMPORT_GUIDE.md](MANUAL_IMPORT_GUIDE.md) for detailed instructions on importing to Apple Music.

 ## How It Works

 1. **Spotify Authentication**: Uses OAuth 2.0 to authenticate and get access to your playlists
 2. **Playlist Fetching**: Retrieves all tracks from the selected Spotify playlist
-3. **Track Matching**: Searches Apple Music for each track using song name and artist
+3. **Export**: Exports tracks in your chosen format (CSV, JSON, or Text)
-4. **Playlist Creation**: Creates a new playlist in Apple Music with all matched tracks
+4. **Manual Import**: You manually create the playlist in Apple Music using the exported data

+## Why This Approach?

+- ✅ **100% Free** - No Apple Developer account ($99/year) needed
+- ✅ **No API Limits** - No rate limiting or quota restrictions
+- ✅ **Full Control** - You decide which tracks to add
+- ✅ **Works Everywhere** - Use any Apple Music client (Mac, iPhone, iPad, Web)

+The trade-off is manual import, but it's completely free and gives you full control!

 ## Limitations

+- Manual import required (takes a bit more time)
-- Not all tracks may be available in Apple Music
+- Not all Spotify tracks may be available in Apple Music
-- Track matching relies on search accuracy
-- Apple Music API requires an active Apple Developer account
-- Some playlists may have rate limiting restrictions
+- You'll need to search for each track in Apple Music

 ## Troubleshooting

 ### Spotify Authentication Issues
-- Verify your redirect URI matches exactly in Spotify dashboard
+- Verify your redirect URI matches exactly in Spotify dashboard (`http://127.0.0.1:3000/api/spotify/callback`)
-- Check that your Client ID and Secret are correct
+- Check that your Client ID and Secret are correct in `.env` file

-### Apple Music Issues
-- Ensure you have an active Apple Developer account
-- Verify your developer token is valid and not expired
-- Check that MusicKit is properly configured
+- Make sure you've added the redirect URI in Spotify Developer Dashboard

-### Track Matching Issues
+### Export Issues
-- Some tracks may not be found if they have different names or aren't available in Apple Music
-- The app will transfer as many tracks as possible
+- Make sure you've selected a playlist first
+- Check browser console for any errors
+- Try a different export format if one doesn't work

 ## License